-Marie-Abèle Bind is an Instructor of Investigation at the MGH Biostatistics Center.
+Marie-Abèle Bind is an Assistant Professor of Medicine at Harvard Medical School and Assistant Investigator at MGH Biostatistics.
 Her research interests focus on defining the causal questions being asked by describing real or hypothetical multi-factorial interventions, developing causal inference methods for quantifying the effects of randomized and non-randomized exposures on health outcomes and understanding the mechanisms explaining these health effects.
 Her current research has been funded by the NIH Early Independence Award program.

 Dr. Bind completed her joint PhD in Biostatistics and Environmental Health at the Harvard School of Public Health, working with Professors Brent Coull and Joel Schwartz.
 She then became a Ziff postdoctoral Fellow at the Harvard University Center for the Environment.
 In 2016, she was awarded an Early Independence Award (NIH High-Risk High-Reward research grant) and became Research Associate in the Department of Statistics.
 From 2017 to 2021, she became a John Harvard Distinguished Science Fellow.

 David Cheng is an Instructor of Investigation at MGH and an Instructor in Medicine at HMS.
-He collaborates with multiple groups at Mass General, including the Division of General Internal Medicine and the Mongan Institute.
-His collaborative research includes work in cancer, autoimmune diseases, and cardiovascular diseases.
+He collaborates with multiple groups at MGH, including the Division of General Internal Medicine and the Mongan Institute.
+His collaborative research includes work in cancer, autoimmune diseases, cardiovascular diseases, and health policy.
 His methodological research is in causal inference and data integration.
 He is particularly interested in developing methods and applications to facilitate comparative effectiveness research and precision medicine using electronic health records data.

-Dr. Cheng received his PhD in Biostatistics from Harvard University in 2018 and also holds an AM in Biostatistics from Harvard and a BA in Economics and Statistics from the University of Chicago.
+Dr. Cheng received a PhD in Biostatistics from Harvard University and a BA in Economics and Statistics from the University of Chicago.

 Lori Chibnik is a biostatistician and Assistant Professor with an appointment in the Department of Neurology at Massachusetts General Hospital and the Department of Epidemiology at the Harvard T.H.
 Chan School of Public Health.
 She received her MPH in International Health and her PhD in biostatistics from the Boston University where she worked on predictive modeling methods for disease risk.